nterl0k/CEF-Syslog-Canary/README.md

 - Public IP Address
 - Calling program/document and location
 - Running Processes
-- AutoIT/Word document present a pseodo random generated user/password to the user.
+- AutoIT/Word document present a pseudo random generated user/password to the user.
 The user generated is also passed, but the user/password array can be swapped out for any canary accounts in your environment.

 ### Office Documents [ Canary Document v3.1(Clean).doc and Canary Workbook 1.0(Clean).xlsm ]